 Welcome to a round up of what was undoubtedly a huge year for data security, not just for fresh regulations and massive data breaches, but also new risk factors.
 As we head into 2019, read on to see where we are at the end of a busy year.

 GDPR is here!

 Compared to the rush to get compliant by May’s deadline, for many it can feel like it all suddenly went quiet on the GDPR front after that.
-We’re also yet to really see any repercussions for significant data breaches since GDPR, with no large fines yet meted out for non-compliance.
-Nonetheless, some recent research can help us to understand how well organizations have managed their GDPR compliance:
+We’re also yet to really see any repercussions for significant data breaches in the UK since GDPR, with no large fines yet meted out for non-compliance.
+Nonetheless, some recent research can help us to understand how well organisations have managed their GDPR compliance:

 - Only 20% believe themselves to be fully compliant, even though the deadline has passed

 - 74% expect to be compliant by the end of 2018 and 93% by the end of 2019

 - In the first month, the ICO received 1,300 complaints and 60 self-reported incidents of breaches of customers’ personal data